-Investors seeking an asset that will provide defensive diversification and market-beating returns, typically mutually-exclusive, have found them both in fine wine investment.
-This realisation has led to a rapid increase in market participants, and the overall value invested.
+Investors seeking an asset that will provide defensive diversification and market-beating returns, typically mutually exclusive, have found them both in fine wine investment.
+This realisation and confirmation over the past 20 years has led to a rapid increase in market participants, and the overall value invested.

-With fine wine now better understood as an asset class, investors know it appeals to both the head and heart.
-You can own some of the most sought-after products in the world and enjoy the pleasures that come with it, safe in the knowledge that doing so has added financial stability to your wider investment plans, in a way unique within financial markets.
+With fine wine now better understood as an asset class, investors know it appeals to both head and heart.
+You can own some of the most sought-after material products in the world and enjoy the pleasures that come with it, safe in the knowledge that doing so has added financial stability to your investment plans, in a way unique within wider financial markets.

 What makes a wine truly exceptional?

 Whilst over three billion cases of wine are produced each year, few qualify as fine wine and fewer still constitute investment grade wine.

 Although dominated by French wine, where quality production levels far exceed other countries, investment grade wine is also evolving.
 Tuscany, Piedmont, and Napa all emerged during a 10 year period to challenge the historical dominance of France.

 Regional Market Share Evolution as Wine Exploded Globally